sundsoffice-tech/zeiterfassungs-und-f/PRD.md

 - **Duplicate Entries**: Allow multiple time entries for the same employee/project/day to accommodate split shifts
 - **Negative Mileage**: Validate that distance values are positive numbers with appropriate error feedback
 - **Date Selection**: Default to current date but allow historical entry backdating
+- **Optional Field Validation**: All optional fields (Task, Subtask, Tags, Location, Notes, Cost Center) can be empty without preventing save
+- **Tag Management**: Prevent duplicate tags in the same entry, allow easy removal of tags with clear UI feedback
+- **Billable Toggle**: Default billable status to true but allow users to explicitly mark entries as non-billable

 ## Design Direction
 The design should evoke professionalism, trustworthiness, and efficiency - like a well-organized office workspace.
 It should feel modern and corporate without being sterile, with a balanced color palette that conveys both authority and approachability.
 The interface should prioritize clarity and speed of data entry.